sionpixley/PolyNode/README.md

 ### Building on Windows

 Run the batchfile `.\scripts\win\bundle.cmd`.
 This batchfile will build PolyNode's source code for x64 and ARM64 (with and without the GUI), and bundle the artifacts as separate .zip files.

+## Contributing

+All contributions are welcome!
+If you wish to contribute to the project, the best way would be forking this repo and making a pull request from your fork with all of your suggested changes.

 ## Acknowledgements